Liberal Arts Program

 What you will learn

-As a Liberal Arts major, you will take two core courses (6 credits) plus a concentration in the Humanities (15 credits) and a concentration in the Social Sciences (15 credits).
-In addition, you will complete all General Education and Bachelor of Arts (College of Arts & Sciences) degree requirements.
+As a Liberal Arts major, you will take two core courses (6 credits) plus two concentrations each requiring 3 classes @ 300 level (15 credits).
+In addition, you will complete all General Education/University Studies and Bachelor of Arts (College of Arts & Sciences) degree requirements.
 As you complete classes, you will develop...

 - an ability to learn beyond college as you discover how to find information in different disciplines and analyze, interpret, and make connections between those diverse fields of knowledge